Warren Bullock: Baby Ballroom

 Bullock and Zig Zag Dance Factory became internationally known with the TV series Baby Ballroom, which showcased the school's training of younger children and the world of children's competitive Latin and ballroom dancing.
 Baby Ballroom ran for 2 seasons and a Christmas special from 2017 on the British TV channel 5star, as well as through the online streaming service Netflix.

 Family

 Warren is married to Jane Phillips Bullock (née Phillips), his professional dancing partner; they married in 1995.
 He lives in Lower Penn, Wolverhampton with Jane and their triplet children Savannah, India and Alicia, born 29 February 2000.

 Philanthropy and community work

 Warren Bullock supports and raises money for Starlight Children's Foundation.
-Through his Zig Zag Dance school, in 2019 Warren created "Strictly Ability" the first open competition for children with special needs and disabilities.
+Through his Zig Zag Dance school, in 2019 Warren created "Strictly Ability" the first open competition for children with disabilities.

 Bullock created and organised the Global Internet Dance Championships to unite dancers from around the world during the coronavirus pandemic.
 This free to enter competition drew over 200 entries from around the world with competitors submitting their entry on either Facebook or YouTube.